uswds/uswds-site/pages/patterns/create-a-profile/race-or-ethnicity.md

     <h3 class="do-dont__heading">What not to do</h3>
       <div class="do-dont__content">
           <ul>
-            <li>Do not make the field mandatory.
-While the information can be helpful, there are neutral options that can be used.</li>
+            <li>Do not restrict choices to a single race or ethnicity.</li>
-            <li>Do not assume pronouns.
-If a user chooses not to answer, default to the use of they/them.</li>
+            <li>Do not require the user to answer.
+Provide an option like “Prefer not to say.”</li>
-            <li>Do not overwhelm the user with options.
-Sometimes a user does not fit into a defined field and sometimes they can fit into many.
-This can also enforce limitations to a person’s identity.</li>
+            <li>Do not capture race or ethnicity information for operational or generalization purposes.
+Understanding that a majority of your webinar attendees self-identify as Hispanic does not mean that Hispanic people enjoy webinars.</li>
           </ul>
       </div>
     </div>